onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 Show Scanner

 :    Display the Scanner window.
 The scanner can be used to process, display and analyze sets of spectra.

+### Peaks

+Show Peak Tool

+:    The Peak tool allows the user to work with peaks and their peak lists.
+Users of NMRViewJ will recognize it as being similar to the Peak Inspector and having capabilities of the Peak Reference tool.

+Show Peak Navigator

+:    The Peak Navigator will appear as a tool bar at the bottom of the current spectrum window.
+It allows stepping through a peak list and updating the spectrum display to a region around the current peak.

+Link By Labels

+:    This menu action will link peaks that have common labels.
+Once linked they will move in synchoriny when using the Peak Slider, and changing the label for one peak will change the label for all linked peak dimensions.

+Show Peak Slider

+:    The Peak Slider will appear as a tool bar at the bottom of the current spectrum window.
+When present peaks that are linked to each other will move together when any one peak is moved.
+The toolbar provides tools for freezing (and "thawing") peaks into the current position so they can't be moved.

 ### Window